Martin Fackler (journalist): Biography

 Fackler has also written for magazines such as Foreign Policy and the Columbia Journalism Review about Japanese media issues, including a failed effort at investigative reporting at the daily Asahi Shimbun.
 He has also published academic papers about journalism in Japan, including the national newspapers' and NHK's close adherence to the government's official narrative during the Fukushima disaster even when the journalists themselves clearly had doubts, a phenomenon that he calls "media capture."

 Fackler has also contributed to Japanese journalism by teaching journalism at the University of Tokyo.
-In 2015-17, he served as an adjunct researcher at Waseda University's Institute for Journalism, supporting the establishment of the Waseda Chronicle, a non-profit investigative reporting initiative (renamed Tokyo Investigative Newsroom Tansa).
+In 2015-17, he served as an adjunct researcher at Waseda University's Institute for Journalism, supporting the establishment of the Waseda Chronicle, a non-profit investigative reporting initiative (later renamed Tokyo Investigative Newsroom Tansa).
 He told a symposium in Tokyo co-hosted by the Committee to Protect Journalists: “There are some very admirable qualities of Japanese journalism.
 One is tenacity, the other is thoroughness.
 Journalists read all the documents; they cover all the basics.”

 Fackler is fluent in Japanese and has written or co-written eleven books in that language, including The Dogs that Didn't Bark: Media Control in Abe's Japan (Futabasha, 2020) and Credibility Lost: The Crisis in Japanese Newspaper Journalism After Fukushima, a critical look at Japanese media coverage of the nuclear disaster.
 In English, he co-edited Reinventing Japan: New Directions in Global Leadership (Praeger, 2018).
 Fackler appeared as himself in the Japanese film The Journalist (Japanese: Shimbun Kisha; 2019), directed by Michihito Fujii and based on a book by Japanese reporter Isoko Mochizuki.
+He also appeared in the documentary Youkai no Mago (2023), directed by Yuto Uchiyama about the press policies of former Prime Minister Shinzo Abe's administration.

 He worked as a Journalist in Residence at the Rebuild Japan Initiative Foundation (later renamed the Asia Pacific Initiative), a think tank in Tokyo, from 2015 to 2017.
 He has also served on the Media Advisory Board of The Japan Times.
 He is currently Assistant Asia Editor for the New York Times.